ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

     pip install -e .

-For example, to clone and install the latest version of PyMAPDL, you would use this code:
+For example, to clone and install the latest version of PyMAPDL, you would run the following:

 .. code::